Nagi6055/ITAI-1371-ML-Labs/README.md

 # ITAI-1371-Labs
-This repository will hill all my work in this class.
+This repository will hold all the lab works done with all the collaboration with group members